DataDog/documentation/content/en/logs/guide/log-collection-troubleshooting-guide.md

 ## Check the status of the agent

-Often, checking the [agent status][4] will help you troubleshoot what is happening.
+Often, checking the [Agent status command][4] results will help you troubleshoot what is happening.

 ## No new logs have been written